18F/identity-pki/.github/ISSUE_TEMPLATE/onboarding-devops.md

 # Onboarding for new team member

-_🌮 note: as tasks are completed, please create a separate comment.
+_🌮 note: As tasks are completed, please create a separate comment.
 This is to show that tasks were completed at a specific time._

 ## Tasks for new team member